 If you’re going to give your dog a treat, it might as well provide a functional benefit, right?
 Your dog won’t even know these delicious, grain & gluten free dental chews are good for them!
 The Triple Enzyme Dental Stick formula is specifically designed to control plaque, reduce tartar buildup, freshen breath, and help maintain healthy teeth and gums.

 There used to be a rather gross, sticky “stick treat” with a ball roller on the market.
 It had questionable ingredients and made a mess.
 Luckily, it has disappeared, but the idea was good and so I was sad to lose the treat that helped my puppy learn to stand still while being groomed.
 Enter Leanlix.
 I just came across them and YAY!
 Made in the U.S.A, it’s like a giant chap stick your dog can lick.
 They have a corn-free line (which is what I purchased, since I don’t give my dogs corn) and several flavor combinations.
 I choose the Grass Fed Beef for my meat-lover and he loves it!
 Ingredients are good too, though a few more “fillers” than the other treats on this list.
-Price varies, go to their website to order.
+Order direct from Amazon for delivery right to your door!

 Treat Your Dog, and Treat a Shelter Dog! – Learn More About Our New 100% Natural Freeze Dried Treats That Feed Shelter Dogs Through Every Purchase!